SFWRITER.COM > Futurism > Science FACTion > Devising Markers for Nuclear-Waste Sites

 a sobering thought: future civilizations might do just fine

-without Shakespeare or the Bible or the Encyclopedia
+without Shakespeare or the Bible or the Encyclopaedia

 Britannica, but the one message we must pass on to them is